innovation-sre/workload-automation-setup/README.md

 > **Step 4.** Make sure you create prometheus pushgateway in the scale-ci-tooling project.

-If the scale-ci-tooling does not exist create the project using the following command,
+If the scale-ci-tooling project/namespace does not exist, then create the project using the following command,

 ```
 oc --namespace= --config= adm new-project scale-ci-tooling
 ```

-Once the project is created, then deploy the push gateway using the official community helm charts.
+Then deploy the push gateway using the official community helm charts as follows,

 ```
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts